dekarrin/ictiobus/docs/fishi-usage.md

 ### The IR Attribute

-When building up the translation scheme, the first attribute defined for the starting symbol of the gramamr is set as the attribute that the IR is taken from once SDTS evaluation completes.
+When building up the translation scheme, the first attribute defined for the starting symbol of the grammar is set as the attribute that the IR is taken from once SDTS evaluation completes.

     %%grammar